vatnid/plover-canto-seoijin/README.md

-# Plover plugin for Jyutping
+# Plover plugin for Cantonese

 ## Installation
 1. Navigate to the repo directory: `cd plover-cantonese-seoijin`
-2. `plover -s plover_plugins install -e .`
+2. Run `plover -s plover_plugins install -e .`
 3. Restart Plover

 Note: the `plover` command can be replaced with the following according to your OS